 Porsche in Los Angeles?
 Well, technically that’s a lie.
 The Porsche Experience Center on the West Coast is located in the city of Carson.
 Don’t mix it up with Carson City, that town is located in Nevada.
-That’s why even the German car manufacturer calls it Porsche Experience Center Los Angeles.
+That’s why even the German car manufacturer calls it Porsche Experience Center Los Angeles (PECLA).
 Pretty much everyone in the world knows where L.A. is or has heard the name before.

 Since November 2016 Porsche fans and car enthusiasts can come here to experience the Porsche brand.
 The 53-acre playground is built on a former nine-hole golf course and is now the home of the legendary Porsche 911 and other Porsche models.